amaizfinance/redis-operator/README.md

 ## Overview

 Redis Operator can be considered a Kubernetes-native replacement for [Redis Sentinel][sentinel].
-It creates the [Redis][Redis] instances and maintains high availability and automatic failover.
+It creates the [Redis] instances and maintains high availability and automatic failover.

 Fundamental things to know about Redis Operator: